tarantool/doc/doc/1.9/book/box/box_space.rst

         * if the value is something else, then execution proceeds, inserting|replacing the new value.

+        However, if a trigger function returns an old tuple, or if a trigger function calls :ref:`run_triggers(false) <box_space-run_triggers>`,
+        that will not affect other triggers that are activated for the same insert|update|replace request.

         **Example:**

         The following are ``before_replace`` functions that have no return